-Here’s an example: While answering a survey’s initial questions, we were told to respond by choosing between 1-5, with 1 = “Strongly Disagree” and 5 = “Strongly Agree.”
+Here’s an example: While answering a survey’s initial questions, you are told to respond by choosing between 1-5, where 1 = “Strongly Disagree” and 5 = “Strongly Agree.”

 6. Avoid leading and loaded questions

-Questions that lead respondents towards a certain answer due bias in their phrasing are not useful for your surveys.
+Questions that lead respondents toward a certain answer due to biased phrasing won’t get you valuable or accurate feedback.
 SurveyMonkey offers a great example of a leading question to avoid:

 “We have recently upgraded SurveyMonkey’s features to become a first-class tool.
 What are your thoughts on the new site?”

 This is a clear case of letting pride in your product get in the way of asking a good question.
-Instead, the neutral, “What do you think of the recent SurveyMonkey upgrades?” is better to use.
+Instead, the more neutral, “What do you think of the recent SurveyMonkey upgrades?” is a better option.

-When you are asking a question that has a simple outcome, try to frame the question as a Yes/No option.
+When you’re asking a question that has a simple outcome, try to frame the question as a yes/no option.

-The Survey Monkey study showed that these closed-ended questions make for great starter questions because they are typically easier to evaluate and complete.
+The Survey Monkey study showed that these closed-ended questions make for great starter questions because they’re typically easier for customers to evaluate and complete.
+For example:

 8. Get specific and avoid assumptions

-One big culprit is the language and terminology you use in questions, which is why I’d recommend staying away from industry acronyms, jargon, or references.
+One big culprit is the language and terminology you use in questions, which is why we recommend staying away from industry acronyms, buzzwords and jargon, or references.

-One of the worst assumptions you can make is to assume people will answer with specific examples, or to explain their reasoning.
-It’s better to ask them to be specific, and let them know you welcome this sort of feedback:
+Similarly, one of the worst assumptions you can make is to assume people will answer with specific examples or explain their reasoning.
+It’s better to ask them to be specific and let them know you welcome this sort of feedback: